 What is Emotional Intelligence?

 Emotional Intelligence isn’t quite as quantifiable as its pal Intelligence Quotient (IQ).
 Therein lies the first problem – it can’t be supported with data in quite the same way as IQ.
-As a result from school onwards and into our workplaces, IQ has traditionally been easier to measure and therefore carried more weight.
+As a result of school onwards and into our workplaces, IQ has traditionally been easier to measure and therefore carried more weight.

 EQ can be thought of as an individual’s abilities to be: